-'Critical juncture' as cases, ICU counts climb - Albert Lea Tribune
+COVID-19 update: 'Critical juncture' as cases, ICU counts climb - Albert Lea Tribune

-‘Critical juncture’ as cases, ICU counts climb
+COVID-19 update: ‘Critical juncture’ as cases, ICU counts climb

 With Minnesota’s COVID-19 inoculation pace firmly on the right track and the state expecting a big jump in vaccine shipments next week, the pandemic picture seems bright.
 Adding to the good news: a single-day record 85,573 vaccinations reported in Saturday’s update.